 Temporary Housing & Vacation Rentals

 Renting all or a portion of a dwelling for commercial purposes is considered doing business on the island requiring the owner(s) to obtain a City Business License.
-Doing business includes renting a dwelling or portion of a dwelling as temporary or short-term housing or as a vacation rental through such lodging websites as AirBNB.
+Doing business includes renting a dwelling or portion of a dwelling as temporary or short-term housing or as a vacation rental through such lodging websites as AirBNB and VRBO.

 Per Chapter 5.05.030 of the Municipal Code, "the term "engaging in business" means commencing, conducting, or continuing business, and also the exercise of corporate or franchise powers, as well as liquidating a business when the liquidators thereof hold themselves out to the public as conducting business."
 BIMC 5.05 specifically states engaging in business occurs where a person leases real property that is permanently or temporarily located with the City.
 Furthermore,